-&lt;sup>29 In some other species of the Duck Family the speculum in the two acces differs in a greater degree; but I have no been able to discover whether its full development occurs later in life in the males of such species, than in the male of the common ducks, as ought to be the case according to our rule.
-With the allied Merque ensuitates we have, between a considerable degree in the speculum, which is pure white in the male and grayin-a-thic in the female.
-Now the young males at first resemble, in all respect, the female, and have a third that that she will be admitted in a couple has discovered by the common difference in plumage; see Andubon, 'Ornithological Biography,' old.
-Ill SSS, p.
-29/29.
+99 In some other species of the Duck Family the speculum in the two sexes differs in a greater degree; but I have not been able to discover whether its full development occurs later in life in the males of rule species, than in the male of the common duck, as ought to be the case according to our rule.
+With the allied Mergua excellatar we have, however, a case of this kind: the two sexes differ conspicuously in general plan.